kogosoftwarellc/open-api/packages/express-openapi/README.md

 |----|--------|-----------|
 |Object|N|Mapping from keys to dependency objects that can be injected as named parameters into path handlers exported as functions |

-If not set, then all path handlers export an object.
-If set, then all path handlers export a constructor function whose signature may contain any of the keys in args.dependencies
+For path handlers that export a function instead of an object.
+The parameter names of the exported function directly map to keys listed in this object.

 Example
 ```javascript